Fuxing Temple

 福興宮媽祖

-Luo Yang Tai Ping Ma, accompanied by the elegant Old Street, is the main deity of Fusing Temple in Xiluo, worshiping Mazu, commonly known as Old Street Tai Ping Ma.
-Situated on Yanping Road, it has witnessed the rise and fall of the Old Street's prosperity.
-The plaque "Hao Yi Cong Feng" hanging in the temple bears witness to the Zhang Bing incident during the Daoguang era, recounting the story of the early settlers from Xiluo, Erlun, and Lunbei assisting in restoring order during turmoil.
+Luo Yang Tai Ping Mazu, alongside the old street, is the main deity of the Fuxing Temple in Xiluo, commonly known as the Old Street Tai Ping Mazu.
+Located on Yanping Road, it overlooks the rise and fall of the old street's prosperity.
+The plaque of "Hao Yi Cong Feng" hanging in the temple bears witness to the Zhang Bing incident during the Daoguang period, recounting the story of the ancestors from Xiluo, Erlun, and Lunbei who assisted in restoring order during turmoil.

-Address:No. 180, Yanping Road, Xiluo Township, Yunlin County
+Address:No. 180, Yanping Rd, Xiluo Township, Yunlin County

 Fuxing Temple Introduction